empCarnivore/ManimMathProjects/Derivative/DerivativesAlgebraic.md

 Then, you can substitute in this change in domain form with a change in range form.\
 The resulting equation kind of looks like a series russian nesting dolls multiplied or chained together in a line.\
 Where each outermost doll is the derivative.
 While the inner dolls preserve there form.\
-The then you just have to pull out the term tied to h like before.
+Then you just have to pull out the term tied to h like before.